 Homey and devoid of pretense, Ostrich Farm is a place for family but also for friends, a date or a solitary post-work drink at the bar.
-Sage green booths line one wall of the small space, across a row of stools pressed up against the bar with a few tables situated between.
-It’s comfortable, a sentiment carried through to the mostly wood-grilled and roasted food.
-Leeks and thin discs of potato top a flatbread deluxe, along with crumbles of creamy Stilton cheese and onions that result in a luxurious iteration of pizza.
-Vegetables shine in every dish, but the pot pie is Ostrich Farm's indesputable winner: golden pastry envelops tender beef, shredded among carrots and parsnips and fennel.
+It’s comfortable, a sentiment carried through to the mostly wood-grilled and -roasted California cuisine: Leeks and thin discs of potato top a flatbread deluxe, along with crumbles of creamy blue cheese and onions that result in a luxurious iteration of pizza.
+Vegetables shine in every dish, but the seafood and tender meats aren’t to be missed, either.
 Save room for dessert, then immediately make plans to come back for brunch.

 Imaginative and hearty, dishes at Sage feel like they’re nudging vegan cuisine in a new direction.
-Jackfruit is employed often here—dressed up with chile in street tacos or as a tuna substitute in the “tuna” melt.
-Quinoa corn cakes are served with a sharp and crunchy slaw for just the right amount of zing, while the Soul Bowl is served with whole, dehydrated okra for an unexpected crunch.
-Another favorite: the falafel bowl, filled with basmati rice, quinoa, falafel and vegetables, topped with mango aioli and tzatziki.
-Finish with a scoop of Kind Kreme—cashew, almond milk and coconut–based ice cream—scooped straight from the ice cream counter.
+Jackfruit is employed often here—dressed up with chilies in street tacos or as a tuna substitute in the “tuna” melt.
+Quinoa corn cakes are served with a sharp and crunchy slaw for just the right amount of zing, while the Bowl of Soul is served with a decadent, gluten-free mac-and-cheese ball for comfort.
+The extensive plant-based menu is one of the best in town, and you should always finish with a scoop of Icekreme—cashew, almond milk and coconut–based ice cream—scooped straight from the ice cream counter.

-Dinette is a petite cafe from Cafe Stella's Gareth Kanter, where you order from a counter after perusing cake stands filled with quiches, tarts and cookies, all separated by a sleek glass window.
-There is no indoor seating area, only scattered chairs and tables in a small alcove bound by plants and the sidewalk lining Sunset Boulevard.
-The potato, leek and bacon tart is crisp and savory (the crust is excellent), an ideal morning snack with a cup of coffee.
-There’s an avocado toast, of course, because this is LA.A farro salad, with its sweet clusters of raisins and almonds, is tossed in a complex vinaigrette, and pastries upon pastries are drooled over by residents of a quickly changing neighborhood.
+Dinette is a tiny café where you order from a counter after perusing cake stands filled with quiches, tarts and cookies, all separated by a sleek glass window.
+There’s no indoor seating area, only scattered chairs and tables in a small alcove bound by plants and the sidewalk lining Sunset Boulevard.
+Tarts and toasts rule the roost here: The potato, leek and bacon tart is crisp and savory (the crust is excellent), and an ideal morning snack with a cup of coffee.
+There’s an avocado toast, of course, because this is L.A., and the pastries upon pastries are drooled over by residents no matter the time of day.